- Car Shipping Europe

 - Car transport costs to Europe from the U.S. can range from $1,200 to $5,000, largely depending on where the vehicle is being shipped to and from.

 - Distance and the destination country have a lot to do with the price range of the international car shipping company.
-So, car shipping from the East Coast to Western Europe has the lowest international car shipping cost.
+So, car transport from the East Coast to Western Europe has the lowest international car shipping cost.

-Car Shipping To Europe From The USA: What You Really Need To Know
+CarShipping To Europe From The USA: What You Really Need To Know

-- No matter what type of clearance you have, your car will be on a visa of its own: an auto tourist visa.
+No matter what type of clearance you have, your vehicle will be on a visa of its own: an auto tourist visa.
 Therefore, you must own it outright with a title in hand or have documentation from the lien-holder stating it is okay for you to import the car overseas to your preferred destination country.

-- Shipping your car via air freight for quicker vehicle shipping?
-Then, be prepared to pay up to $10,000 more on international vehicle shipping services, depending on the weight of your vehicle and where it is going in Europe.
+Transporting a custom vehicle in an enclosed shipping container?
+It's going to cost you roughly $2,000 more to transport a vehicle than the more traditional form of shipping vehicles.
+Shipping your car via air freight for quicker vehicle shipping?
+Then, be prepared to pay up to $10,000 more on international auto shipping services, depending on the weight of your vehicle and where it is going in the EU.

-- Luxury cars may cost more in international auto transport fees; for instance, for some vehicles, when shipping to Germany, there is a larger import duty tax on rare or expensive vehicles than there is on more traditional vehicles.
-This import duty fee is often refunded upon leaving the European country.
+Luxury cars may cost more in international auto transport fees; for instance, for some vehicles, when shipping to Germany, there is a larger import duty tax on rare or expensive vehicles than there is on more traditional vehicles.
+This import duty fee is often refunded upon leaving the EU country.

-Looking for a Car Shipping Company?
-We Can Help with Your Auto Car Transport!
+Looking for a CarShipping Company in Europe?
+We Can Help with Your Car Transport!

 Get a Free, No Obligation to Buy, Auto Shipping Quote.